SeldonIO/seldon-core/docs-gb/installation/test-installation.md

   Ensure that:
   * The Host header matches the expected virtual host configured in your service mesh.
   * The Seldon-Model header specifies the correct pipeline name.
+  * To route inference requests to a pipeline endpoint, include the `.pipeline` suffix in the model name within the request header.
+This distinguishes the pipeline from a model that shares the same base name.

 ```bash
 curl -k http://<INGRESS_IP>:80/v2/models/irispipeline/infer \